Starfield: Demand-Aware Satellite Topology Design for Low-Earth Orbit Mega Constellations: Evaluation

-Figure~\ref{evaluation:results:static:LinkUsageStatic} presents link usage, measured by the proportion of total packets relayed on each link as an indicator of congestion, under different traffic demand patterns for the static Starfield topology and the +Grid and Random baselines.
+Figure~\ref{evaluation:results:static:LinkUsageStatic} presents link usage, measured by the proportion of total packets relayed on each link as an indicator of congestion, under different traffic demand patterns for the static Starfield topology, +Grid, Motif, and Random baselines.
 Starfield exhibits higher link congestion across all traffic patterns, characterized by a larger fraction of heavily utilized links.
 This behavior arises because Starfield intentionally routes traffic along shortest paths to minimize stretch factor, which in turn concentrates traffic on these paths.
-In contrast, the Random topology demonstrates lower congestion, likely due to the presence of multiple randomized shortest paths that distribute traffic more evenly across the network.
+In contrast, the Motif topology demonstrates lower congestion, likely due to the presence of multiple randomized shortest paths that distribute traffic more evenly across the network, and lower hop counts.
 Furthermore, more uniform traffic patterns result in reduced congestion overall, primarily due to the naturally balanced distribution of flows.